openhealthcare/openhealthcare.org.uk/source/_posts/2015-03-11-opal-macros.markdown

 At Open Health Care, we believe in
 [User-centered design](https://www.gov.uk/service-manual/user-centred-design).

-Which means that we focus on meeting the needs of our users, and why we always work in close collaboration with them.
+Which means that we focus on meeting the needs of our users, and is why we always work in close collaboration with them.
 Whether that comes in the form of making sure that our clinical champions are present at every sprint meeting, or working hard to get clinical staff and patients along to